-- A parent must notify the Attendance office. - A parent notifying the office does not make the absence a documented absence (see below).
+- A parent must make contact by phone or in person to the Attendance office. - A parent notifying the office does not make the absence a documented absence (see below).

 Documented Absence:

 A documented absence is necessary to keep the student out of administrative failure.
 A documented absence can be defined as: